y2sud/Sentiment-Analysis/README.md

 5. Train a model using RNN-LSTM (using Keras framework)

 6. Test the model against data from IMDB, or your own set of sentences.
+The output of this model gives weights for [positive, negative]

+model_epoch45.h5:
+I've saved a model built using above code.
+This works reasonably well, but far from perfect.
+One can directly load this model & start testing - no need to run above steps.
+Each epoch of model building takes ~11 mins on a 16GB i7 processor.